-The IAS connects predominately with the Throttle Interface Module (TIM) and, to a lesser extent, the Throttle Communication Module (TCM).
+The IAS connects with the Throttle Interface Module (TIM).
+Another very basic alert system exisits on the Throttle Communication Module (TCM).
 Due to is simplistic design, the System Interface Module (SIM) does not incorporate a IAS.

 IAS – Throttle Interface Module (TIM)

 The Throttle Interface Module (TIM) incorporates three alert systems.

 The first system comprises a row of 8 LED lights located on the upper lid of the module.
 The first LED is coloured red and illuminates when the module receives power.

 The adjacent five LEDS are coloured green and indicate successful connection between the computer and interface cards (within TIM).

 LEFT: IAS located on upper lid of TIM.
 Two strips of LED lights are used to indicate connectivity and aid in problem solving.
 The three 'traffic lights' are easily observed adjacent to the single USB cable (click to enlarge).

 If a green light on the LED strip is extinguished then a problem exists with whatever card is associated with that LED.
 There is one green LED for each interface card.
 The remaining two LEDs are also coloured green, however, are not activated, but are included in the LED strip to cater towards possible expansion.

 The second system, located beside the first, incorporates three coloured LEDs in a 3 LED strip.
 This LED strip is used for troubleshooting.
 A combination of coloured LEDS serves as a visual cue to which sector, relay or device is not working correctly.

 For example, a solid green LED indicates that the the speedbrake logic for the rejected takeoff (RTO) is correct.
 A amber LED indicates that the speedbrake logic concerning speedbrake auto deploy and stow is correct.